redkubes/quickstart/gcp/README.md

 # Sets up the GKE cluster
 terraform apply
 ```

 ### Install Otomi

 - Navigate to the `otomi-install` directory
-- Add your Project ID and Project Region to the `terraform.tfvars.example` file and rename the file to `terraform.tfvars`
+- Add your GKE Cluster Name and Project Region to the `terraform.tfvars.example` file and rename the file to `terraform.tfvars`
 - Open a terminal and run the following:

 ```bash